The business community has rallied in support of bushfire affected communities through BizRebuild, providing practical and in-kind assistance.

 CIMIC Group and its companies Thiess, Sedgman, CPB Contractors, UGL, Pacific Partnerships and EIC are providing paid leave for volunteers involved with the bushfire communities and for those impacted by the fires.

-Citi and Citi Foundation have announced a donation package totaling more than AUD$360,000 to support the Red Cross Australian Bushfire Disaster Relief and Recovery.
+Donation package totalling more than AUD$360,000 to support the Red Cross Australian Bushfire Disaster Relief and Recovery.

 A workplace giving appeal and matching program has been launched for employees to donate and additional leave entitlements for employees impacted by fire or those assisting in the bushfire response.